Nirmal Jit Singh Sekhon: Param Vir Chakra Award

-A detailed story of his effort has been mentioned in fairly detailed account by Air Cdre Kaiser Tufail.
-His skill was later also praised in an article by Salim Baig Mirza, the pilot who shot him down.
+A detailed story of his effort has been mentioned in fairly detailed account by Air Cmde Kaiser Tufail.
+His skill has been praised in an article by Salim Baig Mirza, the pilot who downed his aircraft during the Indo-Pakistani War of 1971.
 The bravery, flying skill and determination displayed by Flying Officer Sekhon, against odds of 1:6, earned him India's highest wartime medal for gallantry, the Param Vir Chakra.